-Other external expenses comprise expenses for premises, sales and as well as office expenses, etc.
+Other external expenses comprise indirect production costs and expenses for premises, sales as well as office expenses, etc.

 Gross profit

 With reference to section 32 of the Danish Financial Statements Act, gross profit/loss is calculated as a summary of revenue, work on own account recognised in assets, other operating income, expenses for raw materials and consumables and other external expenses.